 The Verdict

 Mango is a safe occasional treat for most cats but should never replace proper cat food.
-Most cats actually show no interest in mango — they lack sweet taste receptors!
+Most cats actually show no interest in mango — they lack sweet taste receptors.
 If your cat enjoys it, a few small pieces once or twice a week is perfectly fine.
+Always introduce mango gradually — start with a single pea-sized piece and wait 24 hours to check for any adverse reaction before offering more.

 Tags: